ayeshanweerasuriya/react_native_jobs/README.md

 To test the application:

 1. Register or log in at [Rapid API](https://rapidapi.com/hub).
-2. Subscribe to [JSearch By OpenWeb Ninja](https://rapidapi.com/letscrape-6bRBa3QguO5/api/jsearch/) to obtain the "X-RapidAPI-Key."
+2. Subscribe to [JSearch By OpenWeb Ninja](https://rapidapi.com/letscrape-6bRBa3QguO5/api/jsearch/) to obtain the "X-RapidAPI-Key" and "X-RapidAPI-Host".

 ### Key Integration